-When a windfall is the result of the death of a family member, it is doubly confusing, Bradley says.
-Grieving heirs may also feel guilty at being secretly thrilled about the money.
+When a windfall is the result of the death of a family member, it is doubly confusing, says Bradley, the CFP.
+Grieving heirs may feel guilty at being secretly thrilled about the money.

 Psychological problems can arise if friends and family are unsympathetic to the stresses of new wealth and cannot help them with this unusual dilemma.
 Unlike other types of major transitions -- such as divorce, a move or death of a loved one -- the transition into money is not something that is seen as a "problem" by society, Bradley says.